Go to Index

 His policy with regard to the Theatre Royal is to present at popular prices the cream of talent in the finest entertainment it is possible to secure.

-The Theatre Architecture and the Architect.
+The Theatre Architecture and the Architect

-The skillful planning and construction of the magnificent theatre which opened its doors this evening is due to the brilliant and untiring energy of Mr. Leslie Norton, the architect, ably assisted by Messrs.
-Scott & Good, of Dublin.
+opened its doors this evening is due to the brilliant and untiring energy

 Mr. Norton has had very wide, varied and specialised experience in theatre designing and planning in every part of these Islands, and the building of the Theatre Royal stands as his latest and crowning achievement.

 The striking front elevation of the Royal has been designed as the embodiment of a Modern Palace of Entertainment.
 The sculptured figures on the facade so exquisitely carved by Mr. Laurence Campbell, the young Irish sculptor, representing Eire the central figure on her left a Celtic Warrior and on her right the Celtic Muse of Imagination.
-The cornice is surmounted by four giant masks representing Comedy, Tragedy, Drama and Burlesque.
-The facing of the main structure is in dazzling white cement stucco designed specially to throw the ornamentation into relief.

-The interior of the Theatre.
+The interior of the Theatre

-Those who cherish happy memories of the old Theatre Royal will be intrigued to find that the marble balustrading of the famous old Grand Staircase has been cunningly incorporated on both sides of the proscenium ends of the Balcony, a concession to sentiment and a gesture that should finally dispel any remaining regrets at the disappearance of this notable feature of the old building.
+Those who cherish happy memories of the old Theatre Royal will be intrigued to find that the marble balustrade of the famous old Grand Staircase has been cunningly incorporated on both sides of the proscenium ends of the Balcony, a concession to sentiment and a gesture that should finally dispel any remaining regrets at the disappearance of this notable feature of the old building.

 Right - The Moorish interior of the 1935 Theatre Royal.